Just Enough Concern To Step Back From A.H. Belo

 A.H.
 Belo Corporation (NYSE:AHC) is a classic value play/value trap argument.
 The flagship Dallas Morning News is in an unsurprising secular decline - but efforts to build out a digital advertising business have had some success.
 Unlike peers like McClatchy (NYSE:MNI) and Lee Enterprises (NYSE:LEE), AHC has a clean balance sheet, closing 2016 with $80 million in cash (though the company does have $58 million in an unfunded pension liability).

 A.H.
-Belo also owns three parking lots in downtown Dallas, and is in the process of exiting its legacy headquarters, which will be put up for sale.
-Proceeds from past sales - including The Providence Journal and its real estate, along with AHC's stake in apartments.com - have been distributed as special dividends, and another could be on the way should Dallas real estate be sold.
-So there's a way to make a reasonable asset-based, sum of the parts, valuation for AHC that implies reasonable support for the current $6+ share price.
+Belo also owns three parking lots in downtown Dallas and is in the process of exiting its legacy headquarters, which will be put up for sale.
+Proceeds from past sales, including The Providence Journal and its real estate, along with AHC's stake in apartments.com, have been distributed as special dividends, and another could be on the way should Dallas real estate be sold.
+So, there's a way to make a reasonable asset-based, sum of the parts valuation for AHC that implies reasonable support for the current $6+ share price.

 But I can't quite get from "reasonable support" to "compelling upside".
 The newspaper business had a poor fourth quarter, though management insists the weakness was temporary.
 AHC is looking to grow its digital business, and while early efforts have been successful, I'm not terribly interested in owning an online advertising agency.
-And the potential upside just isn't quite enough to take on risks relative to capital allocation, and the general issues that crop up in asset sales.
+And the potential upside just isn't quite enough to take on risks relative to capital allocation and the general issues that crop up in asset sales.
 I like the case for AHC, and if there were a bit more evidence that management was looking to exit the business, I'd turn bullish enough to go long.
 But, as is, above $6, I can't quite get there.

 Sum Of The Parts